martiningram/paired-comparison-gp-laplace/README.md

 * `Surface demo.ipynb` fits a Matern 3/2 kernel on time multiplied with an ARD RBF kernel on surface, shows the latent functions, and has a prediction example, too.
+* `Bayesian optimisation demo.ipynb` shows an example of how to run Bayesian Optimisation to maximise the log marginal likelihood on the Matern 3/2 kernel.